mrteutone/ways-of-running-spark/readme.md

       $jarFullPath --ISIN DE0005772206 --replace
     ```

-## 4. Submit job locally, official Spark Dockerfile
+## 3. Submit job locally, official Spark Dockerfile
+### a.
+With Spark release download
 You don't like downloading random things but decided to give it a try:

 1. Download Spark [#manual](#download-spark)
 2. Build Spark docker image [#manual](#build-spark-image)
 3. Build a fat jar [#manual](#build-jar)

-Congratulations, you now have your official Spark docker image ready to go.
+Congratulations, your official Spark Docker image is now ready to go.
-Now just submit your cool stuff to a docker container:
+Now just create a Docker container and  submit your Spark job:

 ```shell script
 docker run -it --rm \